-For more information about the winery, please contact us at 540-382-7619 or visit www.whitebarrel.com
+For more information about the winery, please contact us at 540-382-7619 or visit the website at: www.whitebarrel.com

 Media contacts: Dr. Richard Obiso, Whitebarrel Winery | 540-838-1118 | firstname.lastname@example.org.
 Dr. Theresa Gallagher, Avila Scientific | 443-320-3424 | email@example.com.